djomo-moungoue/PowerShellScripting/README.md

         - Name: CLIENT1
         - Path: C:\ProgramData\Microsoft\Windows\Hyper-V\ (Default)
     - Specify Generation: (Default: Generation 1)
-    - Assign memory: 512MB per VM because only 1.88GB of free virtual memory is available in my machine
+    - Assign memory: Min 1024MB per VM.
+I could run only one VM at a time because only 1.88GB of free virtual memory is available in my computer
     - Connect the new VM to the VLAN
     - Connect the virtual hard disk
         - Name: CLIENT1.vhdx